Microlocal Morse theory of wrapped Fukaya categories: Sheaf categories

 \begin{corollary} The Yoneda embedding induces an equivalence between the full subcategory of $\Sh_\Lambda(M)$ of objects with perfect stalks and the category $\Prop \Sh_\Lambda(M)^c$. \end{corollary}

 \begin{proof} From the argument in Proposition \ref{compactmicrostalks}, we see that the microstalks are calculated by comparing sections over precompact sets; it follows that a sheaf microsupported in $\Lambda$ (thus constructible) with perfect stalks has perfect microstalks.
-Together the stalk and microstalk functors split-generate $\Sh_\Lambda(M)^c$ by Corollary \ref{microstalksgenerate}, so we see that a sheaf with perfect stalks defines a proper module.
+The microstalk functors split-generate $\Sh_\Lambda(M)^c$ by Corollary \ref{microstalksgenerate}, so we see that a sheaf with perfect stalks defines a proper module over $\Sh_\Lambda(M)^c$.

-To see the converse, recall from the argument in Proposition \ref{compactmicrostalks} that the stalk functors can be expressed in terms of sections over open sets constructible with respect to some $\SSS$ satisfying $N^*\SSS\supseteq\Lambda$.
+To see the converse, recall from Remark \ref{compactstalks} that the stalk functors can be expressed in terms of sections over open sets constructible with respect to some $\SSS$ satisfying $N^*\SSS\supseteq\Lambda$.
 The left adjoint to $\Sh_\Lambda(M)\hookrightarrow\Sh_\SSS(M)$ preserves compact objects as observed previously, hence proper over $\Sh_\Lambda(M)^c$ implies perfect stalks. \end{proof}

-\begin{remark} Note that if we restricted from the beginning to sheaves constructible with respect to some fixed finite subanalytic stratification, and for intermediate constructions allowed ourselves only fixed finite refinements, then we could in principle argue without appeal to the ``well-generated'' version of Brown representability.
-The results of this article, restricted to compact manifolds, can all be deduced in this setting. \end{remark}

 For compact $M$, we establish smoothness and/or properness for some of these categories.

 \begin{proposition} If $M$ is compact and $\SSS$ is a triangulation, then $\Sh_\SSS(M)^c$ is smooth and proper. \end{proposition}